Delia Furtado

 Subject Areas: Labor and Demographic Economics

-Delia Furtado is an Associate Professor of Economics at the University of Connecticut.
-Since earning her Ph.D. in Economics from Brown University, she has published extensively in the field of immigration in journals such as the Journal of Human Resources, American Economic Review (Papers and Proceedings), and Demography.
+Delia Furtado is a Professor of Economics at the University of Connecticut.
+Since earning her Ph.D. in Economics from Brown University, she has published extensively in the field of immigration in journals such as the Journal of Human Resources, American Economic Review (Papers and Proceedings), European Economic Review, and Demography.
 She is a research fellow of the Institute for the Study of Labor (IZA) as well as the Centre for Research and Analysis of Migration (CReAM).

 Education: